Mumbai: Fire caused by cylinder leak claims 4, injures 3 in 10-member family

-The only two breadwinners of the family, who had returned earlier than usual from their night shift yesterday, died while undergoing treatment; two youngsters, aged 17 and 20, breathed their last even before they could be taken to hospital
+The only two breadwinners of the family, who had returned earlier than usual from their night shift yesterday, died while undergoing treatment; two youngsters breathed their last even before they could be taken to hospital

 A fire caused by an LPG cylinder leak yesterday has exacted a heavy toll on the 10-member Dikshit family from Golibar Nagar in Santacruz East, claiming the lives of the only two breadwinners as well as two youngsters.